christopherh2/car-price-predictor/README.md

-# Regression-app
+# web-app
-# This repository contains all the files needed to make and deploy a regression web app
+# This repository contains all the files needed to make and deploy a simple web app